B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 5. Do questionnaire and find weakness
 6. Focus on a project, only one.
 Do it well

-That's wonderful approach doesn't come from my neurons but are suggested by [Radek Osmulski](https://www.goodreads.com/book/show/58213068-meta-learning) and [Jeremy Howard tips](https://www.youtube.com/watch?v=gGxe2mN3kAg).
-Yes, it's strange, I bought it.
-I'm not used to.
+That's wonderful approach doesn't come from my neurons but are suggested by [Radek Osmulski](https://www.goodreads.com/book/show/58213068-meta-learning) and [Jeremy Howard tips](https://www.youtube.com/watch?v=gGxe2mN3kAg). **Yes, it's strange, I bought it.
+I'm not used to**.

+Additional trick to force me studying is live streaming my session study. **Embarrassing** and funny moment will face.

 **Deadline:** end of August 2022.